Curriculum Detail

 • Biology

-Students will explore these concepts by observing patterns in systems at different scales.
-They will collect and use evidence to support their explanations of phenomena.
-Students will use models (e.g., physical, mathematical, and computer models) to simulate the flow of energy, matter, and interactions within and between systems as well as to explore the conservation, and variation, of traits within organisms and species.
-This course aligns with the Life Science Next Generation Science Standards.
+Students in Biology will explore these concepts by using laboratory experiments and data analysis to investigate how organisms function and interact with their environment.
+They will move beyond simple memorization by collecting and using evidence to support their explanations of phenomena.
+Students will use models (e.g., physical, mathematical, and computer models) to simulate the flow of energy, matter, and interactions within and between systems as well as to explore the conservation and variation of traits within organisms and species.
+This course aligns with the Next Generation Science Standards in Life Science.

 Prerequisite: